mlflow/mlflow/docs/source/deep-learning/index.rst

 Experiments Tracking
 ^^^^^^^^^^^^^^^^^^^^
-Tracking is the cornerstone of the MLflow ecosystem, especially vital for the iterative nature of deep learning:
+Tracking is the cornerstone of the MLflow ecosystem, and especially vital for the iterative nature of deep learning:

 - **Experiments and Runs**: Organize your deep learning projects into experiments, with each experiment containing multiple runs.
   Each run captures essential data like metrics at various training steps, hyperparameters, and the code state.